syncfusion-content/windowsforms-docs/WindowsForms/Tooltip/Appearance.md

 ---
 layout: post
-title: Appearance of SfToolTip for syncfusion Essential Windows Forms
+title: Appearance in ToolTip Control for Windows Forms | Syncfusion
-description: This section explains the Appearance of the SfToolTip.
+description: Learn about the Appearance of the SfToolTip in Syncfusion WinForms SfToolTip control and more details.
 platform: windowsforms
 control: SfToolTip
 documentation: ug